Dynamical Implementation of the Constraints in Conformal Gravity: The geometric Lagrangian with its dynamical constraints

 Let us remark that in the ``standard" formulation of conformal gravity, besides $\mathbb{T}^a=0$, one also assumes $\mathbb{W}^{ab}{}_{|cb}=0$, $S_{[a|b]}=0$, $\mathbb{G}_{ab}=0$ and $\mathcal{R}_{[ab]}=0$, from which it follows $\mathbb{C}^a{}_{|ab}=0$, $\mathbb{C}_{[a|bc]}=0$.
 Within the present approach, we are not able to get the vanishing of these quantities, at first-order.
 However, they are all related to each other, since

 and

 As we will see below, in Section \ref{conformal_invariance}, however, for $\mathbb{T}^a=0$ this sector gets decoupled from the fields of the standard theory, and can be truncated out from the theory.
 Furthermore, at $\mathbb{T}^a=0$, once the Lagrangian is expressed at second-order for the gauge fields, the sector involving the fields in \eqref{tru} completely disappears from the Lagrangian.
-As far as the Lagrange multiplier $\Phi^a$ is concerned, in this case its on-shell expression, eq. \eqref{inu}, simplifies into
+For comparison, let us mention the first-order formulation of conformal gravity proposed in \cite{Dneprov:2022jyn}, where the theory is written in terms of a conformal-algebra-valued connection supplemented by auxiliary fields carrying the index structure of the Weyl and Cotton tensors.
+In that approach, the algebraic properties of the auxiliary sector ensure that the dilation and special conformal components drop out, while the remaining constraints on torsion and the Lorentz connection are recovered through field equations and algebraic gauge symmetries, leading to the Weyl-squared action after gauge-fixing.
+The primary focus there is on exhibiting the presymplectic BV-AKSZ structure of the model, which provides directly the corresponding BV formulation within a geometric framework (see also \cite{Dneprov:2024cvt} for a more refined exposition of the presymplectic BV-AKSZ approach in this context). \\ In our first-order conformal gravity theory, as far as the Lagrange multiplier $\Phi^a$ is concerned, in the $\mathbb{T}^a=0$ case its on-shell expression, eq. \eqref{inu}, simplifies into

 where

 and we have used \eqref{coe}.

 Using the relations found for the coefficients, we can rewrite the Lagrangian \eqref{LCG}, upon using \eqref{aux}, but not yet \eqref{tor0}, as